Few-Shot Anomaly Detection via Category-Agnostic Registration Learning: Conclusion

 \section{Conclusion}

-This paper introduces a novel training method, called \texttt{CAReg}, for few-shot anomaly detection (FSAD), by learning generalizable registration techniques across different categories using only normal images for each category.
+This paper introduces a novel training method, called \texttt{CAReg}, for FSAD, by learning generalizable registration techniques across different categories using only normal images for each category.
 This allows the model to accurately register a test image with its corresponding support (normal) images from unseen novel categories without the need for re-training or parameter fine-tuning.
-The experimental results demonstrate that \texttt{CAReg} outperforms state-of-the-art FSAD methods in both anomaly detection and anomaly localization tasks on standard benchmark datasets.
-Even when compared to anomaly detection methods trained with much larger volumes of data, \texttt{CAReg} remains competitive.
-It significantly enhances both the accuracy and efficiency of FSAD, showcasing its high potential for real-world anomaly detection applications.
+The experimental results demonstrate that \texttt{CAReg} outperforms state-of-the-art FSAD methods in both AD and anomaly localization tasks on standard benchmark datasets.
+Even when compared to AD methods trained with much larger volumes of data, \texttt{CAReg} remains competitive.
+It significantly enhances both the accuracy and efficiency of FSAD, showcasing its high potential for real-world AD applications.

-\textbf{Acknowledgments.} This work was supported by the National Key Research and Development Program of China (No. 2020YFB1406801), 111 plan (No. BP0719010), STCSM (No. 18DZ2270700), State Key Laboratory of UHD Video and Audio Production and Presentation, and NUS Faculty Research Committee Grant (WBS: A-0009440-00-00).
+\begin{IEEEbiography}[{ }]{Chaoqin Huang} received the B.Eng. degree in computer science from Shanghai Jiao Tong University (SJTU), Shanghai, China, in 2019, and the Ph.D. degree in information and communication engineering, through a joint Ph.D. degree program, from SJTU and the National University of Singapore (NUS), Singapore, in 2024.

+He is currently an Assistant Professor with the College of Information Communications, National University of Defense Technology (NUDT), Wuhan, China.
+His research interests include computer vision and anomaly detection. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Haoyan Guan} received the B.Eng. degree from Harbin Institute of Technology, Harbin, China, the M.Sc. degree from Shanghai Jiao Tong University, Shanghai, China, and the Ph.D. degree in computer science from the Department of Informatics, King’s College London, London, U.K.

+His research is concerned with the limited supervision in computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Aofan Jiang} received the B.Eng. degree from Shanghai Jiao Tong University (SJTU), Shanghai, China, in 2022, where he is currently pursuing the M.Sc. degree in information engineering with the Department of Electronic Engineering.